 At the beginning of each workshop, we asked participants a set of demographic questions including gender, age, and knowledge of digital privacy.
-This was an opportunity to understand the room and begin creating a welcoming space for all groups, especially those underrepresented in cybersecurity and digital privacy discussions.
-The results presented below are not an exhaustive rendition of the workshops in practice, as participants were free to decide which questions they wanted to answer.
-Although approximately 90 participants attended the workshops in total, many of them chose not to answer certain questions, and some did not contribute at all.
+This was an opportunity to get a sense of the room and begin to create a welcoming space for all groups, especially those underrepresented in cybersecurity and digital privacy discussions.
+The results presented below are not an exhaustive depiction of the workshops in practice, as participants were free to pick and choose which questions they wanted to answer (although approximately 90 participants attended the workshops in total, many of them chose not to answer certain questions, and some did not contribute at all).

 We note that we did not collect demographic data on race and ethnicity until the final three workshops, and did not collect data on class and education level.
-We view this as a significant oversight as racial, class and educational disparities are ingrained in cybersecurity culture and equally important to address.
+We view this as a significant oversight, as racial, class and educational disparities are ingrained in cybersecurity culture and equally important to address.
 Furthermore, it is possible that this omission unintentionally signalled to our participants that we were not as interested in this aspect of their identity, therefore shaping the data we collected.